ndwarshuis/CinnXP/README.md

 ##Manual installation

 1. Run `./compile-theme` in theme root directory.
 The result will be a file called "pkg"
-  * Pass the `-r` flag to compile the royale theme
+  * Pass the `-f` parameter to specify the desired flavor
 2. Copy "CinnXP" directories in "icons" and "themes" into system wide paths (`/usr/share/icons` and `/usr/share/themes`) or user-wide paths (`~/.icons` and `~/.themes`).
 Create directories as necessary
 3. In `~/.icons`, make symbolic link called "default" and point it to the CinnXP cursor directory (this is required for QT apps and probably other stuff)
 4. move menu applet to the first position on the panel and open configuration; point icon to `CinnXP/cinnamon/menu.png` and change text to "start"

-> Linux Mint 17.3 uses gtk-3.10.
-To compile the package Mint, execute `./compile-theme -m` (the "m" stands for "mint").
+> To compile for lower gtk versions, use the `-g` parameter.
+Pass `./compile-theme -h` for details.
+This is necessary for Linux Mint.

 ##Notes for testing
 Run `./test-theme` in the top-level directory to generate a directory of links to the appropriate gtk, cinnamon, and metacity files; the resulting file can be moved to `~/.themes` or `/usr/share/themes`.
 This is to allow faster/easier live testing of these components without compiling the entire package as above.
 Note that cursor themes will need to be compiled during testing.

-> Analogous to above, execute `./test-theme -m` to generate a testing file for use with gtk-3.10 on Linux Mint
+> Command line args are analogous to `compile-theme`

 ##Tips
 * QT apps have a few unavoidable bugs.
 If something "less buggy" is desired, open terminal, run `qtconfig-qt4` and select "Windows" under GUI style (this will look Win98-ish but at least it won't have bugs)